 Plastic water bottle safety issues are getting more attention recently.
-Not long people were carrying disposable plastic water bottles without any question or concern.
+People are not simply carrying a disposable plastic water bottle without any question or concern.
 It was convenient and believed to be a safer option, specially to places where tap water quality was not good enough.
 Then it was discovered that some plastic bottles leach some toxic chemicals to the water, that are harmful to human health and development.
 So, it is not all of them, but some are not safer to use and it is all about the material they are made of.

 A safer choice can be made by looking into the recycling codes imprinted under the